TFTGreatMaster/Ele-mind/packages/plugins/README.md

-A topic reference plugin for blink-mind.
+A topic reference plugin for ele-mind.